 Do note that removing your data may not be entirely possible where data is held on our behalf with a third party.
 We’re thinking here specifically of your payment details (Paypal and Stripe) or Marketing information (MailChimp).
-At this time these 3 companies have still to produce their GDPR policy for us to review.
 We’re assuming we’ll be able to ask them all to remove data that we’ve previously supplied to them (in may ways they ask you directly for this information, it’s just that their forms are appearing embedded on our website).
-We have to assume they will be responsible under GDPR to conform to the appropriate articles.
+We have to assume they will be responsible under UK GDPR to conform to the appropriate articles.
 Note that as data stored by Google Analytics is deliberately obscured (obfuscated), and as such can’t be used to identify you, Google will not be able to remove any previously suppled data that your activity on our site contributed to.

 3.3.
 Right to Restriction